cmdevries/LMW-tree/README.md

 vectors, and sparse vectors.
 Additionally, it can index any object type that can form a prototype representation of a set of objects.

-The algorithms are primarily focussed on comptutationally efficient clustering.
+The algorithms are primarily focussed on computationally efficient clustering.
 Clustering is an unsupervised machine learning process that finds interesting patterns in data.
 It places similar items into clusters and dissimilar items into different clusters.
 The data structures and algorithms can also be used